 What is QMCP

-QMCP (QoS Measurement Control Protocol) takes care of all control traffic regarding communications between Qosium entities involved in measurement.
+Kaitotek’s proprietary protocol for controlling measurements and gathering measurement results. takes care of all control traffic regarding communications between Qosium entities involved in measurement.
 Kaitotek has developed this protocol in order to minimize the necessary measurement control overhead.
 A measurement system should always affect the system under test as little as possible.

 Kaitotek provides you with a straightforward APIApplication Programming Interface

 An interface in software, which allows a third party to interact with the software programmatically. to implement full control on measurements without a need to familiarize yourself with the QMCP protocol.
 The API is easy to use.
 It opens up access to all the features of Qosium Probes, those also available through Qosium Scope and Scopemon.
 There are two options in the QMCP integration: complete measurement control with results gathering and simple measurement results collection.